Newfoundland Canada - The Island of Explorers

 Sir John Guy - colonizer Newfoundland

-With this ship, Bob Bartlett sailed into the Arctic
+With this ship, Bob Bartlett sailed from Newfoundland Canada to the Arctic

 Captain Bob Bartlett - Arctic explorer

-In any case, it became clear to us on our trip through Newfoundland, Canada: the people who live here are resilient and ready to face the elements.
+One thing became clear to us on our journey through Newfoundland, Canada: The people who live here are resilient and ready to face the elements.
 And they have to be, because life on "the rock" is still not easy.

 Newfoundland, Canada - the island of explorers